flutter/website/src/get-started/flutter-for/ios-devs.md

 ### Where is the widget's opacity?

-On iOS, everything has .opacity or .alpha.
+On iOS, everything has `.opacity` or `.alpha`.
-In Flutter, most of the time you need to wrap a widget in an Opacity widget to accomplish this.
+In Flutter, most of the time you need to wrap a widget in an `Opacity` widget to accomplish this.

 ### How do I build custom widgets?

 In iOS, you typically subclass `UIView`, or use a pre-existing view, to override and implement methods that achieve the desired behavior.
-In Flutter, build a custom widget by
-[composing][] smaller widgets
-(instead of extending them).
+In Flutter, build a custom widget by [composing][] smaller widgets (instead of extending them).

 For example, how do you build a `CustomButton` that takes a label in the constructor?
 Create a CustomButton that composes a `ElevatedButton` with a label, rather than by extending `ElevatedButton`:

 <!-- skip -->
 ```dart